arnbme/apcupsd/README.md

 [:arrow_up_small: Back to top](#top)
 <a name="help"></a>
 ## 14. Get Help, report an issue, and contact information
-* [Use the HE Community's Nyckelharpa forum](https://community.hubitat.com/t/release-nyckelharpa/15062) to request assistance, or to report an issue.
+* [Use the HE Community's SmartUps VBS Version forum](https://community.hubitat.com/t/release-nyckelharpa/15062) to request assistance, or to report an issue.
 Direct private messages to user @arnb

 [:arrow_up_small: Back to top](#top)

 <a name="issues"></a>
 ## 15. Known Issues
-* The
+* The SmartUPS device Refresh command does nothing because no server is available for communications
-SmartUPS device Refresh command does nothing because no server is available for communications
+* The device's non-functional Cancel, Pause, Set Time Remaining, Start, and Stop are inserted by the Hubitat system, and throw an error when clicked.

 [:arrow_up_small: Back to top](#top)